Softcover, 8 x 8.5 in.

 Adrian Blackwell is an artist as well as an urban and architectural designer.
 He has taught architecture and urban design at the University of Toronto since 1997, initiating the school's China Global Architecture program in 2004.

 This publication emphasizes the importance of interdisciplinary art practices, particularly with regard to architecture and performance, bridging art, architecture, and everyday life.
 Each text by the artists contributing to this publication adds a unique and important mode of thinking about notions of space, the physicality and politics of buildings, and our personal experience within the spaces we occupy and create.
-The essays direct us to consider the local and social connections between individuals and environments and, in their variety, they mirror the diversity of way we move around in communities, rural and urban, together forming a challenging, engaging and accessible set of text that enlighten our ways of seeing and our send of being. — from the Foreword by Jessie Lacayo, Curator
+The essays direct us to consider the local and social connections between individuals and environments and, in their variety, they mirror the diversity of way we move around in communities, rural and urban, together forming a challenging, engaging and accessible set of text that enlighten our ways of seeing and our sense of being. -- from the Foreword by Jessie Lacayo, Curator

 Unboxed: Social Space and Participation